 While this may indeed be a potty training issue, in over half of the cases I see it is most likely not.

-In a many of these cases, the person’s Dachshund pees on the floor or furniture as soon as they leave a room or walk out the door.
+In a many of these cases, the person’s Dachshund pees on the floor or furniture as soon as they leave a room or walk out the door, the cause is likely separation anxiety.

-If this describes what your Dachshund is doing, read on for a potential explanation of why it’s happening and solution.
+If this describes what your Dachshund is doing, read on for more information.

 This exact scenario happened to me with my first Dachshund Chester and it made me steaming mad.